Last updated on August 25th, 2022

 - Take a photo, or a drawing if you want to re-assemble it again in a new location.

-- Ensure there is no asbestos – You may need to check with a professional.
+- Ensure there is no asbestos – Very important and you should check with a professional if in doubt.

 - Start with the roof and work gradually down.